 The 2015 O&G EITI Report, and associated documents, describe statutory subnational transfers linked to oil and gas revenues and provide the revenue-sharing formula.
 While the value of subnational transfers of oil and gas revenues is publicly accessible, disaggregated by state, there was no information in the public domain at the start of the second Validation (11 July 2018) assessing discrepancies between the transfer amount calculated in accordance with the relevant revenue sharing formula and the actual amount that was transferred between the Federal Government and each State.
-While NEITI published an assessment of discrepancies between executed transfers and calculations according to the formula subsequent to the start of the second Validation, these calculations only covered the April-December 2016 period, not for January-April 2016.
+While NEITI published an assessment of discrepancies between executed transfers and calculations according to the formula subsequent to the start of the second Validation, these calculations only covered the April-December 2015 period, not for January-April 2015.
+In November 2018, the calculations were subsequently updated to include assessments of discrepancies between executed transfers and calculations based on the formula for January-April 2015.

 The 2015 SM EITI Report, and associated documents, describe statutory subnational transfers linked to solid minerals revenues and provide the general revenue-sharing formula.
-While the report did not provide the value of executed subnational transfers of solid minerals revenues in 2015, nor assess discrepancies between the transfer amount calculated in accordance with the relevant revenue sharing
+While the report did not provide the value of executed subnational transfers of solid minerals revenues in 2015, nor assess discrepancies between the transfer amount calculated in accordance with the relevant revenue sharing formula and the actual amount that was transferred between the Federal Government and each State, the International Secretariat understand that there were no such subnational transfers in 2015 and that the specific revenue-sharing formula for calculating the split in transfers between various States had not yet been issued in 2015.